 All non-uniformed personnel shall wear approved raid jackets or other approved apparel readily identifying them as Greenville Police Officers.
 Uniformed police officers shall be used whenever possible as the first officer in view when occupants of the location to be searched are made aware of the operation.
-Officers executing search warrants or other raid or high risk situations shall wear appropriate protective vests.
-The case agent or officer in charge may request assistance from the Emergency Response Team following procedures outlined in Chapter 46, section 46.2.2.
-The police officer who is the case agent or officer in charge shall ensure that all search warrant or raid activities are properly documented on a Greenville Police Department incident report.
-All search warrants executed by Greenville Police Department personnel shall require a case number.
+Officers executing search warrants or other raid or high-risk situations shall wear appropriate protective vests.
+The case agent or officer in charge may request assistance from the Emergency Response Team following procedures outlined in Chapter 46.
+The police officer who is the case agent or officer in charge shall ensure that all search warrant or raid activities are properly documented on a Greenville Police Department incident report and corresponding case number.
 If the search warrant is part of an ongoing investigation, that investigation's case number shall be used.
-If the search warrant is not part of an ongoing investigation, a Greenville Police Department case number shall be assigned and the appropriate documentation provided.